 An imbalance in the levels of bad bacteria and good bacteria in you system can lead to a condition referred to as gut dysbiosis.

-Too much bad bacteria, as well as yeast and also parasites in your system, can damage the mucosal layer of your gut.
+Too many bad bacteria, as well as yeast and also parasites in your system, can damage the mucosal layer of your gut.
 Normally smooth, a damaged mucosal layer becomes permeable and allows food proteins to enter the blood stream.

 This activates the immune system resulting in inflammation, food sensitivities and a whole host of other symptoms.
 Some studies suggest that digestive function can affect your cognitive abilities, including thinking skills and memory.